-- 1.1 Shell Pakistan Limited (the Company) is a limited liability Company incorporated in Pakistan and is listed on the Karachi and Lahore Stock Exchanges.
+- 1.1 Shell Pakistan Limited (the Company) is a limited liability Company incorporated in Pakistan and is listed on Pakistan Stock Exchange Limited (formerly Karachi Stock Exchange into which Lahore and Islamabad stock exchanges have merged).
 The Company is a subsidiary of Shell Petroleum Company Limited, United Kingdom (immediate parent) which is a subsidiary of Royal Dutch Shell Plc. (ultimate parent).
 The registered office of the Company is located at Shell House, 6, Ch.
 Khaliquzzaman Road, Karachi-75530, Pakistan. - 1.2 The Company markets petroleum products and compressed natural gas.
 It also blends and markets various kinds of lubricating oils.